NHS South Yorkshire Integrated Care Board Executive and Non-Executive Members

 On the 1st July 2022 NHS South Yorkshire NHS Integrated Care Board (ICB) formed following the Government’s Health and Care Bill.

-The consultation for the ICB describes a Board of 20, including Executives, Non-Executives and Partner Members.
-These appointments have been made following an extensive recruitment process.
+The constitution for the ICB describes a Board, including Executives, Non-Executives and Partner Members.

 Independent Non-Executive Members of the NHS South Yorkshire Integrated Care Board